GreedyGame/greedygame-docs/docs/android-faq.md

 ### **I can see some ads but not all of them.
 What could be the problem?**
 If you are able to see some ads in the App, then the basic integration is working fine.
 A general cause of this behaviour is when developers accidentally forget to add the relevant Ad Unit Id in the Ad Request Builder call.
 Please check <a target="_blank" rel="noopener noreferrer" href="/android-advanced/#initializing-greedygameads">this</a> section for more information

 ### **Why do I need Google PlayServices to be integrated?
-Which is the minimum supported version?**
+Which is the minimum and the maximum supported version?**
 In order to comply with Google's Advertising Guidelines, there are certain dependencies on Google Play Services.
-Also, Google AdMob launched a complete Native Advanced Ad support from version 11.0.4 and hence that is the minimum required supported version
+Also, Google AdMob launched a complete Native Advanced Ad support from version 11.0.4 and hence that is the minimum required supported version.
+Our SDK has been tested to work correctly with 16.x series.
+Support for future versions is experimental

 ### **Which Activities do I need to declare as a part of my manifest?**
 You need to include a GreedyGame activity for completing the integration process.
 The same is mentioned in the integration step <a target="_blank" rel="noopener noreferrer" href="/android/#update-your-androidmanifestxml">here</a>.
 Do not forget to change the orientation to match your app's orientation.